Phileosopher/toolbox/README.md

 # toolbox

+NOTE: [As of May 4th, 2025](https://stucky.tech/2025-05-04/), I am taking a severe hiatus from all writing projects.
+I’ve been utterly broken and humbled, and don’t consider any of these essays to be sufficiently right anymore.
+This may change, but consider everything here as an archive of someone’s efforts who no longer exists.
+I've basically dumped everything on here and will leave it for when I am more prepared to handle it.

 I have a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) hobby of [writing essays](https://stucky.tech/creations/).
 I often find neat things in the process, but they can't fit on that essay for several reasons:

 1. My essays are designed to be as "evergreen" as possible, so I don't want to put neat software tools on there that will effectively date them.